PromptDet: Towards Open-vocabulary Detection using Uncurated Images: Experiment

 { \bf Regional prompt learning~(RPL). } To demonstrate the effectiveness of training open-vocabulary detector, by aligning the visual and textual latent space, we compare the learned prompt with the manual prompt.
 For simplicity, we only use two learnable vectors~(one for prefix, and one for suffix) in RPL.
 When using more prompt vectors, we did not observe clear benefits.

 As shown in Table~\ref{tab:prmpt-learning}, we first investigate the performance with the manual prompt of ``{a photo of [\underline{\text{category}}]}'', which has also been used in previous works~\cite{zhou2021learning,gu2021open,zhou2022detecting}.
-However, it only brings a limited generalisation, yielding a $7.4$ AP for detecting objects of novel categories; Secondly, after adding more detailed description to the prompt template, {\em i.e.}~use the ``a photo of [\underline{\text{category}}], which is [\underline{\text{description}}]'', the lexical ambiguity can be alleviated, and lead to an improvement of $1.6$ AP on novel categories; Lastly, we verify the effectiveness of our proposed prompt learning, which further brings a performance improvement by $3.7$ AP and $2.1$ AP on novel categories, comparing to the two manual prompts respectively.
+However, it only brings a limited generalisation, yielding a $7.4$ AP on novel categories; Secondly, after adding more detailed description to the prompt template, {\em i.e.}~use the ``a photo of [\underline{\text{category}}], which is [\underline{\text{description}}]'', the lexical ambiguity can be alleviated, and lead to an improvement of $1.6$ AP on novel categories; Lastly, we verify the effectiveness of our proposed prompt learning, which further brings a performance improvement by $3.7$ AP and $2.1$ AP on novel categories, comparing to the two manual prompts respectively.\\[-8pt]

 { \bf Self-training. } We evaluate the performance of after self-training the detector, both with and without the iterative candidate image sourcing.
 As shown in Table~\ref{tab:extract-data}, it can always bring a noticeable improvement with different prompts, for example, from $9.0$ to $15.3$ AP for manual prompt, and $11.1$ to $15.9$ AP for learnt prompt.
 Additionally, while conducting a second-round regional prompt learning and image sourcing, our proposed PromptDet really shines, significantly outperforming the manually designed prompt, reaching $19.0$ AP on novel categories.
 It demonstrates the effectiveness of self-training and iterative prompt learning for sourcing higher quality images.
+We also conduct a third-round regional prompt learning, and it yields $19.3$ AP on novel categories.
+For simplicity, we iterate the prompt learning twice in the following experiments.\\[-8pt]

 { \bf Box generation. } As for pseudo labeling the boxes, we show some visualisation examples by taking the most confident predictions on the sourced candidate images, as shown in Figure~\ref{pseudo-labeling-images}.